 - Visits to community facilities and travel training.

-Foe more information about careers education in Castle School, please contact Kim Zafer, Careers Lead, via the school office.
+For more information about careers education in Castle School, please contact Kim Zafer, Careers Lead, at email@example.com.
+Alternatively, you can view and download our Careers Policy from our policies page.